 What's my skin type?
 One of the keys to having beautiful skin is to accurately know what your skin type is so that you can care for it accordingly.
-Way too often, people begin a skin care regimen using products that are not designed specifically for their skin type and instead of improving their skin condition, they actually worsen it.
+Way too often, people begin a skin care regimen using products that are not specifically designed for their skin type, and instead of improving their skin condition, they actually worsen it.

-Sensitive skin frequently reacts negatively to most commonly known skin care products, mostly because of the product’s synthetic ingredients, fragrances, alcohol and artificial colors.
-These ingredients will cause the skin to develop irritated rash like symptoms and excessive redness.
-In some cases sensitive skin overreacts to sudden changes in the temperature and can sunburn easily.
+Sensitive skin frequently reacts negatively to most commonly known skin care products, mostly because of the products' synthetic ingredients, fragrances, alcohol, and artificial colors.
+These ingredients will cause the skin to develop irritated rash-like symptoms and excessive redness.
+In some cases, sensitive skin overreacts to sudden changes in the temperature and can sunburn easily.

 Environmentally Damaged Skin